isomerpages/moe-scgs/_prospective-students/Secondary Admission/Direct School Admission.md

 [Back to Top](#Backtotop)

-Singapore Chinese Girls’ School is a dual-track school offering both the 4-year GCE O-Level Programme and the 6-year Integrated Programme in partnership with Eunoia Junior College.
+Singapore Chinese Girls’ School is a dual-track school offering both the 4-year SEC Programme and the 6-year Integrated Programme in partnership with Eunoia Junior College.

-Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and programme (4 years for the O-Level track or 6 years for the Integrated Programme) and participate in the activities related to the talent they are selected for from year 1-4.
+Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and programme (4 years for the SEC Programme or 6 years for the Integrated Programme) and participate in the activities related to the talent they are selected for from year 1-4.

 We seek to promote a culture of excellence in the holistic development of our students.
 We offer admission through DSA into the following programmes: